 As Jeremy Smith reports, this is, of course, the particularly human activity that gave us such expressions as “wowser” and “ to go on the wagon.”

 ( And in just 10 months New Zealanders will vote in a referendum on two so other ‘moral issues’ — the end-of-life bill and some sort of marijuana legalisation.
-If either goes through, the administration of the acts will cause widespread debate)
+If either this or organic CBD pre-rolls goes through, the administration of the acts will cause widespread debate)

 Ther KāpitiCouncillors were being asked to approve what seemed a straight-forward proposal to authorise the CEO to appoint the chair and deputy chair of the District Licensing Committee.

 These are the people who say yes, or no, to new or renewed applications for alcohol outlet licenses including the fitness of people associated with them.

 The current chair is former Kapiti District councillor Fiona Vining who is in place until someone new is appointed.

 The motion proposed deputy mayor Janet Holborow as the Committee’s deputy chair, and a process to appoint a new chair: a three-person selection panel comprising mayor Gurunathan and two council staffers who would interview applicants.